For more energy conservation and efficiency tips, read The Emperor's New Hydrogen Economy

 Check out this link at permies.com for some ideas on re-purposing Mason jars from a contributor in Kingston, ON.

 Buy milk in those 3 x 1.3 litre bags?
-Instead of throwing them out when empty, slit them along the top edge, rinse them out and let them dry.
+Instead of throwing them out when empty, slit the smaller inner bags along the top edge, rinse them out and let them dry.
 Being clear, reasonably tough and a convenient size, they are very handy for storing all sorts of small items for hobbies, sewing, small car parts and other projects.
 Roll over the top, staple them closed and you have visible, dust-free storage for small items.
 I store model train cars and engines in them - perfect for HO gauge and sometimes have to use 2 bags to cover long O gauge cars and engines.
+We also store aluminum pull tabs in these bags to make it easy to drop them off.
+Also handy for storing a wet paint brush between applying coats.
+They're even long enough to cover a paint roller (just try to close them up a bit so drying air contact is diminished).
+Handy for moving small plants when seedlings are being removed from bulk starting trays and will be going some distance to new planting spots.
+Use your imagination; they're desiged to be watertight and food-grade, and being transparent makes it easy to identify what's inside.
 When you are finished with them, they can still be put out for recycling.

 In the habit of tossing the odd rusty nail, bolt or other bit of metal in the trash bin?
 Establish another large container for scrap metal and throw those bits in there instead.
 Take the contents to a scrap merchant occasionally.
 You might even get a couple of bucks for it.
 It is more valuable if you can sort out the different types of metals (e.g. aluminum, copper, brass, iron, steel) - saves the recycler the effort.